atulny/aitul-chatbot/README.md

 Python scripts to get started with building a multi document reader and chatbot.
-`chatbot.py` Can handle interacting with multiple different documents and document types (.pdf, .dox, .txt), and remembers the chat history and recent conversations.
+`chatbot.py` can handle interacting with multiple different documents and document types (.pdf, .dox, .txt), and remembers the chat history and recent conversations.
 It uses embeddings and vector stores to send the relevant information to the LLM prompt.
 Also provides a chat interface via the terminal using stdin and stdout.
 Press `q` to escape the chat window.